jeffknupp/blog/content/2013-12-18-starting-a-django-16-project-the-right-way.md

 title: Starting a Django 1.6 Project the Right Way
 date: 2013-12-18 12:50
-categories:
+categories: python django git hg south fabric

 *Back in February of 2012, I wrote an article titled ['Starting a Django Project the Right Way'](http://www.jeffknupp.com/blog/2012/02/09/starting-a-django-project-the-right-way/), and later followed up with ['Starting a Django 1.4 Project the Right Way'](http://www.jeffknupp.com/blog/2012/10/24/starting-a-django-14-project-the-right-way/).
 Both of these articles still draw a consistent audience and are referenced in numerous StackOverflow answers, corporate wikis, and tweets.
 With 1.5 *and* 1.6 already out, now seems like an appropriate time to update the article again.*

-The beginning of a project is a critical time.
-Choices are made that have long term consequences.
-There are a number of tutorials about how to get started with the Django framework, but few that discuss how to use Django in a professional way, using industry accepted best practices to make sure your project *development* scales as your application grows.
-A small bit of planning goes a *long* way towards making your life easier in the future.
+The beginning of a project is a critical time, when choices are made that have long term consequences.
+There are a number of tutorials about how to get started with the Django framework, but few that discuss how to use Django in a professional way, using industry accepted best practices to make sure your project's development practices scale as your application grows.
+A small bit of planning goes a *long* way towards making your life (and the lives of any coworkers) easier in the future.

 By the end of this post, you will have